mfrachet/rn-placeholder/README.md

 #### Expo XDE

-If you're currently using [Expo XDE](https://github.com/expo/xde), simply open `./ExampleExpo` inside of it, and share your project as usual.
+If you're currently using [Expo XDE](https://github.com/expo/xde), simply open `./ExampleExpo` inside of it, and share your project as usual (don't forget to `npm install`).

 #### create-react-native-app